EHDD/cscale-documentation/c.scale-tm-data-model/methodology/model-structure.md

 #### Refrigerant Emissions

-In c.scale, fugitive emissions from refrigerant leakage are categorized as operational emissions.
+In C.Scale, fugitive emissions from refrigerant leakage are categorized as operational emissions.
 They are counted in life cycle stage B1.

 ### Calculating Stored and Avoided Carbon [↗](model-structure.md#calculating-stored-and-avoided-carbon)

-In c.scale, landscaping and the use of structural timber contribute to biogenic carbon storage.
+In C.Scale, landscaping and the use of structural timber contribute to biogenic carbon storage.
 Carbon storage in structural materials is assessed once in the first year of the project, and landscape sequestration is assessed each year.
 Biogenic carbon sequestration is evaluated with the following expression:

 $$
 Carbon\ Storage=x_i\ast C_i+\ \sum_{t=1}^{m}\ A_k\ast C_k